phauer/comment-sidecar/README.md

 - Markdown Support.
 - Use one comment-sidecar installation for multiple sites.
 - Replying to a comment is supported.

+# Requirements

+- PHP
+- A MySQL database
+- Some native [ECMAScript 6](http://es6-features.org/) support in the user's browser.
+For now, the comment-sidecar requires support for basic ECMAScript 6 features like [arrow functions](http://www.caniuse.com/#search=arrow), [`const`](http://www.caniuse.com/#search=const), [template literals](http://www.caniuse.com/#search=template) and other modern methods like [`querySelector()`](http://www.caniuse.com/#search=queryselector) and [`fetch()`](http://www.caniuse.com/#search=fetch).
+Currently, the supporting browser versions have a global usage of 73% - 98%.
+This was good enough for me.
+So I decided against a compilation with babel in order to avoid a dedicated build process.
+However, pull requests are always welcome.
+Alternatively, you can compile the `comment-sidecar.js` manually once only.

 # Development